edkolev/poor-mans-plugin-downloader.vim/README.md

   Pl 'tpope/vim-git'       'tpope/vim-markdown'   'tpope/vim-fugitive'
   ```

+3. restart vim - missing plugins will be fetched from github

+### Updating plugins

-3. run `:UpdatePlugins` when you feel like it
+1. run `:UpdatePlugins` when you feel like it

+### The snippet

 ```vim
 let g:plugin_dir = expand('~/.vim/bundle', ':p')